paritytech/polkadot-sdk/bridges/modules/call-dispatch/README.md

   identifier of the bridged chain (like `b"rlto"` for messages coming from `Rialto`), or the identifier of the bridge itself (`b"rimi"` for `Rialto` <-> `Millau` bridge);
 - `id` is the unique id of the message within the given bridge.
-For messages coming from the [message lane module](../message-lane/README.md), it may worth to use a tuple `(LaneId, MessageNonce)` to identify a message;
+For messages coming from the [messages module](../messages/README.md), it may worth to use a tuple `(LaneId, MessageNonce)` to identify a message;
 - `message` is the `pallet_bridge_call_dispatch::MessagePayload` structure.
 The `call` field is set to the (potentially) encoded `Call` of this chain.